Skip to content

 • Research shows that raising awareness is more effective than unconscious bias training, which might do more harm than good in encouraging diversity in the workplace.

 • The best way to combat unconscious bias is to hire based on skills rather than gut feelings.
-While some instinct is good, the primary way to determine if a candidate is a good fit should be a measurable test of their hard and soft skillset.
+While some instinct is good, the primary way to determine if a candidate is a good fit should be a measurable test of their hard and soft skills.

 What is unconscious bias?